CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Microsoft Entra ID_Identities.md

 1. Sign in with your Admin account if prompted.
 ### Task 4: Manage Microsoft Entra ID guest users.

-In this task, you will create Microsoft Entra ID guest users and grant them access to resources in an Azure subscription.
+In this task, you will create Microsoft Entra ID External user and grant them access to resources in an Azure subscription.

-1. In the Azure portal displaying the Contoso Lab Microsoft Entra ID tenant, in the **Manage** section, click **Users**, and then click **+ New user**.
+1. In the Azure portal displaying the Contoso Lab Microsoft Entra ID tenant, in the **Manage** section, click **Users**, and then click **+ New user**, then select **Invite External User**.

 1. Create a new user with the following settings (leave others with their defaults):